tajo/ladle/packages/website/docs/troubleshooting.md

 ## ES Modules

 Ladle embraces ES Modules and is implemented as an ES module.
-That requires `Node 16+` and environement that fully supports ESM.
+That requires `Node 16+` and environment that fully supports ESM.

 If your enviroment doesn't support ESM (for example because of yarn pnp), you can alternatively use `@ladle/react-cjs` which is a compiled version of `@ladle/react`.
 The support is limited and we will stop publishing the `commonjs` version at some point.